sineadmcl13/ocpjp-8-upgrade-exam-prep/notes.md

 Stream API operations that returns a result or produce a side effect.
 Once the terminal method is called on a stream, it consumes the stream and after that we can not use it

 - **Stream.collect()**
-Used to transform the elemnts of the stream into a different kind of result
+Used to transform the elements of the stream into a different kind of result

 ```java
     <R, A> R collect(Collector<? super T, A, R> collector);